CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 Appart from <strong>listening on port 8080</strong>, there is nothing to change on your application.

+We automatically build and run your application, as `go get myapp` would build it.
+The executable is run with the application's root as its current path.
+So if your application has a "static" folder at its root, it will be accessible via "./static" in your application.

 We currently support single module applications only.
 That means that your sources files just need to be at the project's root, and you can't have multiple modules running.